 Nika hosts David’s Intellectual Estate and provides the Institute with seed funding and access to the e-version of the DG archive for the purpose of research.
 She is also the initiator of the Brain Trust project, which was originally set up by David Graeber at the request of Extinction Rebellion.

-Our major partner is an informal creative space – the Museum of Care (MoC).
+One of our partners is an informal creative space – the Museum of Care (MoC).
 Some MoC projects are supported by DGI, and some exist on their own.
-Between these two spaces exists a balance of flexibility, freedom, and structural order which helps us source the funding needed for the development of the DGI archive and publications.

 Another important project that we run is davidgraeber.org, which is a site set up by the Estate of David Graeber as a place to collect David’s works, books from his personal library, reviews of his texts and many other things.
 The project is always expanding its collection.